-During December of this year the Company sold its working wholly owned subsidiary Pipeline Nutrition U.S.A.
-Inc. which has had consecutive net loss years to its current CFO and the management of Pipeline.
+During December 2013 the Company sold its wholly owned subsidiary operating Pipeline Nutrition U.S.A.
+Inc. which had consecutive net loss years to its current CFO and the management of Pipeline.
 The Company will realize a gain of \$139,050 on the transaction in addition receiving potential royalties from the company after the note receivable is paid based on a pre determined formula.